Make someones day and send flowers by post.

 For an aged look, paint clay pots a solid color such as dark green or black.
 Then brush or wipe with an acrylic gold or copper paint, diluted half with water.
 When dry, the undiluted gold or copper can be used for small designs, highlights, or trim.

 Another pot decorating option, still quite simple, is decoupage.
-If using a clay pot, first seal with a polyurethane or similar paint, so moisture doesn’t wick through to ruin your final work.
-Next, cut out paper designs, shapes, photos from seed catalogs, or seed packets, to affix to the sides.
+If using a clay pot, first seal the pot with a polyurethane or similar paint, so moisture won’t wick through the clay and ruin your work.
+Next, cut out paper designs, shapes, or photos from seed catalogs or seed packets, to affix to the sides.
 Using either decoupage material, or a white glue thinned with equal parts water, lightly coat the pot sides.
 Put the cutouts on the pot, then finish with a final clear coating over all.
-Other clay pot decorations, easily attached with a glue gun, are an endless variety of items from craft stores such as small silk flowers, buttons, reflective shapes, and ribbon.
+Other decorations for clay pots, easily attached with a glue gun, are small silk flowers, buttons, reflective shapes, and ribbon.
+All can be found at your local crafts store.

-If you use clay pots already in gardening, you likely have some broken pieces.
-The flatter pieces, perhaps 2 to 4 inches wide, can be painted with the names of flowers and designs, then glued onto painted wooden dowels.
-If for use outside, protect with a clear sealant.
+If you use clay pots in gardening, you likely have some broken pieces.
+These make great plant markers – choose the flatter pieces, 2 to 4 inches wide, and paint with the names of flowers, then glue onto painted wooden dowels.
+If using outdoors, protect with a clear sealant.

 Make Luminaries From Metal Cans

 Metal cans can be turned into holders for dried flowers indoors, or candle holders outdoors for the patio.
-For luminaries along walks, use larger cans (I got mine from a local pizza parlor).
-Remove the labels, rinse well, and if making a candle holder, fill with water and freeze.
+For luminaries along walks, use large cans (I got mine from a local pizza parlor).
+To make a candle holder, remove the labels, rinse well, fill with water, and freeze.
 Freezing the can stiffens the metal so you can then punch a design in the side with many holes made by hammer and nail (it helps to draw the design on the side first).
 Then paint the cans.

 Make Stepping Stones

-Stepping stones are a popular and easy gift to make, either using purchased molds in various shapes (even flowers), or old cake pans.
-Spray the mold with cooking spray, so the dried mold can be removed.
-Cut a piece of plastic or wire window screen the shape of the mold.
-This is added to help prevent the cement from cracking.
+Stepping stones are a popular and easy gift to make.
+Start with a purchased mold (they come in various shapes, even flowers), or old cake pans.
+Spray the mold with cooking spray so the finished product can be removed.
+Cut a piece of plastic or wire window screen the shape of the mold, to help prevent the cement from cracking.
 Mix the cement, pour half in the mold, add the screen, then fill.
-Don’t move the mold until the cement hardens, or it will crack.
-The finished stone can be painted, or designs such as from leaves pressed into the cement before it is completely dry.
+Don’t move the mold until the cement hardens, or it may crack.
+The finished stone can be painted, or use leaves to press designs into the cement before it is completely dry.

 Gifts For The Birds

-For the birds, an easy gift is to drill inch or wider holes part way through a piece of log, such as from a birch, about a foot or so long.
-Then pack with suet, or a homemade mix of peanut butter and nuts.
+For the birds, an easy gift is to drill one-inch or wider holes part way through a piece of log, such as from a birch tree.
+Then pack with suet or a homemade mix of peanut butter and nuts.
 You can build birdhouses using plans in books and online, or simply buy an unfinished one and paint it.

 Make Flowers From Wood

 A project I saw at a country gift shop, then came home and made, consists of simple wooden tulips.
-Out of an inch thick board, you’ll need a jig saw to cut a simple tulip design—basically a U-shape with W-shape on top, or flaring V-shape.
-Drill a small hole in the base, into which you can insert a sturdy dowel for the stake.
+Using a jig-saw and one-inch thick board, cut a simple tulip design—basically a U-shape with W-shape on top, or flaring V-shape.
+Drill a small hole in the base, and insert a sturdy dowel for the stake.
 You can vary the dowel length from one to two feet for various heights.
 Sand all surfaces, then paint the dowel green, and flowers in bright “tulip” colors.
-I love adding these around outdoors in early spring, before the real bulbs emerge, and even intersperse with daffodils in large pots.
+I love adding these around outdoors in early spring, before the real bulbs emerge, and even intersperse them with daffodils in large pots.

 Make A Flower Press